badlogic/mariozechner.at/src/posts/2024-07-20-macos-code-injection-fun/index.md

 We then write our trampoline to the beginning of the old function and change the protection flags of the function's memory region back to readable/executable.
 That's it!

-With all our little helper functions in place, we can now complete our injection program:
+With all our little helper functions in place, we can now complete our injection program (error checking omitted, because fuck it, I'm on vacation):

 ```cpp
 int bar() { return 857; }